 One way to live more frugally is to refrain from ‘re-spending’.
 When you ‘re-spend’, you are buying something you already have, but can’t find it in all the clutter.
 I confess.
 I am bad about this, especially when it comes to spices.

 We do a lot of cooking and baking at home as part of our frugal lifestyle.
 (We also do it because home-cooked meals taste better and are healthier, but that’s for another story…).
 Consequently, we use a lot of spices.

 My spice cabinet has a tendency to overflow.
 When I find a new recipe I want to try, the first thing I look at are the spices.
 These can get expensive, so if it calls for Saffron, chances are we won’t cook it.
-But others, such as cinnamon, nutmeg, fennel and others, we usually have.
-The problem comes in when I try and find it, but can’t.
+But others, such as cinnamon, nutmeg, cloves, and others, we usually have.
+The problem comes in when I try and find it but can’t.

 I then think we don’t have any, so I purchase another bottle of it.
 And just my luck.
 I get home, look for another spice, and sitting in the very back is the spice I need, and just purchased again.
 Sheesh!

 The same thing can happen in the refrigerator, freezer and pantry.
 If these places get so overcrowded you can’t find anything, it is time to clean them out.